shelljs/shelljs/README.md

 ls('-l', 'file.txt'); // { name: 'file.txt', mode: 33188, nlink: 1, ...}
 ```

-Returns array of files in the given path, or in current directory if no path provided.
+Returns array of files in the given `path`, or files in
+the current directory if no `path` is  provided.

 ### mkdir([options,] dir [, dir ...])
 ### mkdir([options,] dir_array)

 Available options:

-+ `-p`: full path (will create intermediate dirs if necessary)
++ `-p`: full path (and create intermediate directories, if necessary)

 Examples: